 I’ve shown you 2 rates in each category above as a range of the likely cost.

 Remember that every life insurance company can rate you differently based on their opinion of your overall health and your exact bicuspid valve history.

-Shorter duration 10 or 15 year term rates would cost less than rates above and longer duration 25 year, 30 year or permanent life insurance would cost more than the rates above.
+Shorter duration 10 or 15 year term rates would cost less than rates above and longer duration 25 year to 40 year term or permanent life insurance would cost more than the rates above.

 More Complicated Bicuspid Valve Cases

-Following are $250,000- 20 year term “range of cost” rates you can expect to pay if you have a bicuspid valve with moderate or worse regurgitation or stenosis or if you have an enlarged aorta (under 4.6 cm) and/or if you have other issues (i.e. overweight, high cholesterol, high blood pressure, etc.).
-These are monthly rates and are only estimates as the actual rate for which you qualify could be lower or higher:
+Following are $250,000- 20 year term rates you can expect to pay if you have a bicuspid valve with moderate or worse regurgitation or stenosis or if you have an enlarged aorta and/or if you have other issues (i.e. overweight, high cholesterol, high blood pressure, etc.).
+These are monthly rate estimates as the actual rate for which you qualify could be lower or higher:

-Shorter duration 10 or 15 year term rates would cost less and longer duration 25 year, 30 year or permanent life insurance would cost more than the rates above.
+Remember that shorter duration rates would cost less and longer duration rates would cost more than the 20 year term rates above.

 If you have a bicuspid valve with an aneurysm of 4.5 cm or less, then you may possibly be insurable with the “regular” insurance companies.